In this section, you will find information about Regional San’s current projects, ongoing planning efforts, and innovative green programs.

 Each year, Regional San’s treatment plant processes about 26,000 dry tons of biosolids, making the program one of the largest producers of biosolids in California.
 Approximately 70 percent of those biosolids are treated and then injected into on-site land disposal units, while the remainder is beneficially recycled at our Biosolids Recycling Facility (a partnership with Synagro).

-Regional San is seeking to develop a solar energy project on a portion of land at our wastewater treatment plant.
-This project would increase and diversify our green energy portfolio, provide a clean and sustainable energy source, and provide a financial benefit by reducing energy costs.
-Most importantly, the project will fulfill the CEQA requirement for greenhouse gas mitigation as identified in the EchoWater Project Final Environmental Impact Report.
+Regional San is constructing a solar energy project on land at the Sacramento Regional Wastewater Treatment Plant (SRWTP) in Elk Grove.
+This project increases and diversifies our green energy portfolio, provides a clean and sustainable energy source, and brings financial benefits by reducing energy costs.
+It also meets environmental requirements for greenhouse gas mitigation as part of the the EchoWater Project, the massive ongoing upgrade of the treatment plant.

 Thank you for visiting Regional San’s website.
 Regional San is committed to protecting our customers’ privacy and does not, without your knowledge and permission, collect personal information about you or regarding the reasons for your visit.
 Regional San will not resell or distribute any site-visitor data.
 Unless you voluntarily provide personal information to us when inquiring about or requesting specific services, we will not ask you for, or track, any personal information for any purpose.